Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

   - Fixed the issue in import functionality and added missing support to import wgt (Web Application Package file) in VS & VSCode extension for Tizen.

 ### Deprecated
-  - Bridge Networking support in emulators will be deprecated in future Tizen Studio releases.
+  - Bridge networking support in emulators will be deprecated in future Tizen Studio releases.

 ### Known Issues